electrode-io/electrode-electrify/README.md

 Nothing particularly special about these palettes – colored for legibility and aesthetics respectively.

+## Search
+Search by filename to get to the exact location of the file along with size that file is contributing to the Javascript bundle.
+Props to [@jherr](https://github.com/jherr) for implementing the Search functionality.

 ## Other useful bundle/stats viewers ##
 - [disc-browserify](https://github.com/hughsk/disc) (Helpful for analyzing **browserify** projects and a huge inspiration for electrify, used *disc* extensively in my past **browserify** based projects)
 - [webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer)